 Bonus Tip: A fun study conducted by Purdue University found that sweet tastes make us feel more attracted.
 So, if you want to end your date on an attraction high, treat them to dessert.

 After you’re squared away on sending the right message, you’ll want to make sure you’re showing your date your most interesting self.
 How?

 The key to being interesting is to be interested.

 It’s not just important to be interested in your date, you should also show interest in the topics that come up.
 Curiosity is exciting!
 Someone who’s curious shows their innate intelligence and zest for life.
-So if your date brings up something you know nothing about, rather than thinking you have nothing in common, ask for more information.
-Your date will be happy to divulge on a topic they like (and will ideally return the favor) and they’ll see that you’re a curious person.
+So, if your date brings up something you know nothing about, rather than thinking you have nothing in common, ask for more information.
+Your date will be happy to divulge on a topic they like (and you ideally will return the favor), and they’ll see that you’re a curious person.
 This is a more attractive trait than most of us realize.

 This is my most favorite dating tip — mostly because it’s the reason I’m with my husband: understand that a perfect match doesn’t require perfect compatibility.

 When I first met my husband, I thought he was cute and smart and really fun to talk to.
 But I very nearly discounted him because of his profession.

 Let’s take a moment to recognize how silly and shortsighted that is.